brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Fix: Container - Resolved an issue wherein sticky containers would not work as intended when resizing the window.
+* Fix: Container - Resolved an issue wherein the container children width would not work as intended for slider and carousel content.

 ### x.x.x ###
 * Improvement: Global - Added responsive support for gradient background settings.